afg1/pride-chatbot/documents/pride/markdown/pridesubmissiontool/content.md

 ## PRIDE Submission Tool

-The PRIDE Submission Tool is the main tool used to submit proteomics datasets to [PRIDE Archive](https://www.ebi.ac.uk/pride/archive/).
+The PRIDE Submission Tool (also know as PX Submission Tool) is the main tool used to submit proteomics datasets to [PRIDE Archive](https://www.ebi.ac.uk/pride/archive/).
 This tool has been implemented as a wizard, guiding submitters through a set of simple steps to complete each dataset submission.

 [DOWNLOAD TOOL](https://ftp.pride.ebi.ac.uk/pub/databases/pride/resources/tools/submission-tool/latest/desktop/px-submission-tool.zip)

+PRIDE Submission Tool is a Java based application and requires Java 8 or higher to run.
+The tool is available for Windows, Mac and Linux operating systems.
+The latest version of the tool is releasd on a zip file.
+Inside the zip file a folder with a jar file and a lib folder is present.
+The lib folder contains all the required libraries for the tool to run.
+The jar file is the executable file for the tool.
+The tool can be run by double clicking on the jar file or by running the following command in the terminal.

+    java -jar px-submission-tool-{version}.jar

+Below are the steps for using the PRIDE submission tool or PX tool

 ## Login Panel